Lenovo ThinkPad X1 Carbon 2014

 Rating: Total score: 57%

-Source: T Break English EN→zh-CN Archive.org version
+Source: T Break EN→zh-CN Archive.org version

 The Lenovo Thinkpad X1 Carbon hasn’t changed much from the older model, and while the addition of a touchscreen and higher resolution display are nice to have, it’s not a bona-fide reason to upgrade.
 What’s worth keeping in mind is the battery life is a concern, and the keyboard tweaks might not be to everyone’s liking when you actually being using it.
 But for a well-built, thin, lightweight, and durable laptop, no Windows laptop even comes remotely close.